 Should I Buy a Franchise?

-When most of us think about franchises, we are referring to the business-based franchise like the top 500 franchises published in Entrepreneur magazine each year.
-Entrepreneur’s 75 different categories range from automotive to services, but they all have one thing in common—a systematic method to deliver services or products.
+When most of us think about franchises, immediately Subway, McDonald’s, and Quizno’s come to mind, however, franchises do not just include the food industry.
+Entrepreneur magazine publishes the top 500 franchises each year and although food franchises are prevalent Entrepreneur has 75 different franchise categories.
+No matter what industry franchises all have one thing in common—a systematic method to deliver services or products.

-Should I Buy a Franchise?
-It’s not everyone, but for an individual who has limited business experience or someone who enjoys working within an established system, franchising can be the best possible path.
+Should I Buy a Franchise is not for everyone, but for individuals who have limited business experience or who enjoy working within an established system, franchising can be a good option?

 - Do you have strong motivation and drive to achieve success?